solidjs-community/eslint-plugin-solid/docs/reactivity.md

   const composedRef2 = useComposedRefs(() => props.ref);
   const composedRef3 = createComposedRefs(localRef);
 };
 ```
 <!-- AUTO-GENERATED-CONTENT:END -->

-### Details and Implementation
+### Implementation

-This rule is the most important rule in the plugin, aiming to significantly
-ease Solid's learning curve.
-Solid's core principle is fine-grained
-reactivity, a system of state, memos, and effects that work together to
-efficiently update a UI from incoming events.
-Solid's reactive primitives,
-like props, signals, memos, and stores, have to be used in certain lexical
-scopes called "tracked scopes" so Solid can understand how to react to any
-changes.
-While this system is more flexible than some other solutions like
-React's Rules of Hooks, it can be confusing.

-In this rule, we ensure that Solid's reactive primitives are always accessed
-in tracked scopes, so changes always propagate as intended.

-We do this in a single pass but take advantage of ESLint's ":exit" selector
+We analyze in a single pass but take advantage of ESLint's ":exit" selector
 to take action both on the way down the tree and on the way back up.
 At any
 point in the traversal, the current node is either at the program scope or
 nested in one or more functions (omitting class members).
 We keep track of